 The Cadillac Escalade is a cultural icon, made popular by celebrities and starring roles in music videos of the decade just past.
-Even though the current generation is seven years old, it's still a symbol of flash and wealth.
+It's an undeniable marker of wealth and status, made all the more desirable by 2015's striking redesign.
 But in the field of luxury cars, the three-pointed star on a Mercedes-Benz is even more imposing than a Cadillac crest.

 Is the Mercedes-Benz's offering in the big SUV segment -- the GL450 -- better than the Escalade?